-An absolute go-to picnic spot in NYC is none other than the Brooklyn Bridge Park.
+An absolute go-to picnic spot in NYC is none other than Brooklyn Bridge Park.
 This 85-acre park encompasses its own ecosystem of inner commons and recreational space, boasting a plethora of picnic-worthy sweet spots.

-All free to access and supplied with Wi-Fi, the Brooklyn Bridge Park is divided into 11 sections.
+All free to access and supplied with Wi-Fi, Brooklyn Bridge Park is divided into 11 sections.
 Beginning with the most-north parkland, John Street features pedestrian-friendly bridges atop tidal marshes, creating a scenic runway for a pre-picnic warm up.

 A mere 5-minute walk south will bring you to Main Street, an activity hub equipped with a playground, bouldering walls, an upgraded dog run, and waterfront views at the edge of Pebble Beach, perfect for a picnic and great views of Manhattan from Brooklyn.